xregistry/server/README.md

 - require "none" to be in "compats" enum
 - stop defaulting the body to {}
 - group/resource type names must be unique across plural and singular
-- support $details when hasdoc=false
-  - apparently $details is appened to the end of URLs pointing to this resourc/version in this case
 - support PATCH on collections - fix testcase TestHTTPMissingBody
 - test PATCH on collections - in particular versions
 - verify readonly attrs are ignored on writes, but readonly resources generate an error